Best Practices

 Supabase ships solid default monitoring.
-Past a point, three gaps appear: no historical context, reactive top-queries view, no correlation to user impact.
-Here is what fills each, and what does not.
+Past a point, three gaps appear: no historical context, a reactive top-queries view, no link to user impact.

 Supabase ships solid default database monitoring for the first year of a project.
 Past a certain scale, three gaps become visible: there is no way to look at yesterday, the "slow queries" view is reactive, and the dashboard does not tell you which slow query hurt the user.
 This post describes the three gaps, what fills each one honestly, and where a single tool cannot.